FAQs

 Was there any physical evidence tying Lance Shockley to the crime?

 No. There is no physical evidence tying Lance Shockley to the crime.
+The state has conceded that their case against Lance relied solely on circumstantial evidence.

 What was the juror misconduct during Lance Shockley’s trial?

 Lance’s attorney moved for a mistrial and asked to question Juror 58 as well as other jurors about the book and any potential bias it created among the jury.
-The trial judge removed Juror 58 before sentencing, but denied the mistrial and refused to allow juror questioning, citing concerns about tainting the remaining panel.
+The trial judge removed Juror 58 before sentencing, but denied the mistrial and refused to allow juror questioning, citing concerns about tainting the remaining jurors.

 What was the jury’s sentence?